-2021 Water Quality Analysis Results for Silver Lake Water & Sewer District
+2022 Water Quality Analysis Results for Silver Lake Water & Sewer District

-Detected Regulated Contaminants EPA Regulations SLWSD Water Results Parameter Major Source Units ldeal Goal (MCLG) Maximum Allowed (MCL) Range or Other Avg. or Highest Comply?
-Total Coliform Bacteria Naturally present in the environment % Positive 0 5% Positive per Month 0 0% Yes Total coliform bacteria monitoring tracks microbial quality in the water distribution system.
+Detected Regulated Contaminants EPA Regulations SLWSD Water Results Units ldeal Goal (MCLG) Maximum Allowed (MCL) Range or Other Avg. or Highest Comply?
+(INICLO) . , - Total Coliform Bacteria Naturally present in the environment % Positive 0 5% Positive per Month None 0% Yes Total coliform bacteria monitoring tracks microbial quality in the water distribution system.
 Silver Lake Water & Sewer District collects 70 samples per month (840 per year).
 No more than 5 percent of the monthly totals can be positive for total coliforms.
-No total coliform was detected in 2021.
-Fluoride Dental health additive ppm 2 4 0.05-0.8 0.7 Yes Fluoride is added to your water in carefully controlled levels for dental health.
-The minimum value of 0.03 ppm was due to a maintenance-related feed outage at the Everett Water Plant that lasted no more than one day in duration.
-Residual Disinfectant Level (free chlorine) Added as a disinfectant to drinking water ppm 4.0 (MRDLG) 4.0 (MRDL) 0.21-1.18 0.85 Yes Haloacetic Acids (5) (HAA5) By-product of drinking water chlorination ppb N/A 60 22.4-44.6 1 40.9 2 Yes Total Trihalomethanes (TTHM) By-product of drinking water chlorination ppb N/A 80 19.8-50.5 1 41.0 2 Yes Haloacetic acids and trihalomethanes form as by-products of the chlorination process that is used to kill or inactivate disease-causing microbes.
+No total coliform was detected in 2022.
+Fluoride Dental health additive ppm 2 4 0.03-0.8 0.7 Yes Fluoride is added to your water in carefully controlled levels for dental health.
+Due to equipment maintenance, there were three days in 2022 when Fluoride was not added to the water at the City of Everett's Water Treatment Plant.
+Residual Disinfectant Level (free chlorine) Added as a disinfectant to drinking water ppm 4.0 (MRDLG) 4.0 (MRDL) 0.32-1.11 0.84 Yes Haloacetic Acids (5) (HAA5) By-product of drinking water chlorination ppb N/A 60 21.9-49.4 38.3 Yes Total Trihalomethanes (TTHM) By-product of drinking water chlorination ppb N/A 80 18.3-47.6 40.3 Yes Haloacetic acids and trihalomethanes form as by-products of the chlorination process that is used to kill or inactivate disease-causing microbes.
 The TTHM and HAA5 results are from eight locations in SLWSD, which are monitored to determine compliance with current regulations.
-1 Range of results taken from all eight locations.
-2 Highest locational running annual average of the eight sites that were monitored.
-Turbidity Soil erosion NTU N/A TT 100% 0.09 Yes
+Range of results taken from all eight locations.
+Highest locational running annual average of the eight sites that were monitored.

+5 5 5 Turbidity Soil erosion NTU N/A TT 100% 0.05 Yes

-The values reported are the lowest monthly percentage of samples that met the EPA turbidity limit and the highest four hour combined filtered water turbidity measurement obtained during the year.
-The EPA turbidity limit is 0.3 NTU.
-In 2021, no filtered water turbidity results exceeded 0.3 NTU so the lowest percentage that met the EPA limit was 100%.
-The plant targets production of filter water turbidities of 0.10 NTU or less.
+Turbidity is a measure of the amount of particulates in water expressed in Nephelometric Turbidity Units (NTU).
+Particulates in water can include bacteria, viruses and protozoans that can cause disease.
+Turbidity measurements are used to determine the effectiveness of the treatment processes in removing these particulates.
+The values reported are the lowest monthly percentage of samples that met the EPA turbidity limit and the highest four-hour combined water turbidity measurement obtained during the year.
+In 2022. no filtered water turbidity results were above the EPA 0.3 NTU limit, so the lowest percentage was 100 percent.
+The plant targets production of filtered water turbidities of 1.10 NTU or less.

 Detected Unregulat SLWSD Results

 Parameter Units ldeal Level / Goal (MCLG) Range Detected Average Value

-Bromodichloromethane ppb 0 0.9-2.2 1.6
+Bromodichloromethane ppb 0 0.9-1.9 1.4

-Chloroform (trichloromethane) ppb 70 18.9-48.4 32.7
+Chloroform (trichloromethane) ppb 70 17.2-45.8 28.4

-Dichloroacetic Acid ppb 0 3.2-15.6 11.4
+Dichloroacetic Acid ppb 0 3.0-19.0 12.4

-Trichloroacetic Acid ppb 20 13.0-27.1 18.5
+Trichloroacetic Acid ppb 20 ND-29.7 22.0

-Monochloroacetic Acid ppb 70 2.0-2.7 1.5
+Monochloroacetic Acid ppb 70 ND-9.6 1.7

+Monobromoacetic Acid ppb ND-1.3 0.14

-These substances are disinfection by-products for which no MCL standard has been set, but which must be monitored to determine compliance with the USEPA Stage 2 Disinfection By-products Rule MCLs for Total Trihalomethanes and Haloacetic Acids (5).
+These substances are disinfection by-products for which no MCL standard has been set, but which must be monitored to determine compliance with the USEPA Stage 2 Disinfection By-products Rule MCLs for Total Trihalomethanes and Haloacetic Acids.
 ND (Not Detected) indicates that the parameter was not detected above the State Reporting Limit.

-EPA Regulations Everett Water Results Ideal Level/ Goal (MCLG) Action Level (AL) 90th % Level Homes Exceeding the Action Level Comply?
+Lead, Copper, and pH EPA Regulations Everett / SLWSD Water Results ldeal Level/ Action 90th % Homes Exceeding Parameter Major Source Units Goal (MCLG) Level (AL) Level the Action Level Comply?
 Lead Plumbing, erosion of natural deposits ppb 0 15 2 0 of 108 (0.0%) Yes Copper Plumbing, erosion of natural deposits ppm 1.3 1.3 0.093 0 of 108 (0.0%) Yes